rizalzaf/AdversarialPrediction.jl/README.md

 ## Overview

-AdversarialPrediction.jl enables us to easily integrate generic performance metrics (including non-decomposable metrics) into our differentiable learning pipeline.
+AdversarialPrediction.jl enables easily integration of generic performance metrics (including non-decomposable metrics) into our differentiable learning pipeline.
 It currently supports performance metrics that are defined over binary classification problems.
 Below is a code example for incorporating the F-2 score metric into a convolutional neural network training pipeline of [FluxML](https://github.com/FluxML/Flux.jl).

 ```julia